Marian Dorset's Family, Home, and Letters

 “I was most happily surprised on the 9th [of January] to receive a communication from a “Friend” stating that “Marian still cares for you,” and asking that I write you a New Year’s letter.
 Marian I have much to say but cannot as this time not knowing your feelings for which I have the greatest consideration.”

-Marian, however, was guarded (undated draft, but sometime between January 13 and 27):
+Marian, however, was guarded.
+Marian to John (undated draft, but sometime between January 13 and 27):

-In her next letter, she wrote (undated draft, but sometime between January 27 and February 10):
+In her next letter, Marian wrote to John (undated draft, but sometime between January 27 and February 10):

 “Well John I do wish it were possible that we could sit down and talk this affair all over from the beginning to end.
 You say in your letter that you did care for me and do now more than I know and some day may be able to verify it.
 Well there is a time now for you to verify it to some extent.
 Also you can prove your love for me in this way also.